ltiao/ltiao.github.io.nikola/posts/implementing-variational-autoencoders-in-keras-beyond-the-quickstart-tutorial/index.rst

 Recall that earlier, we defined the expected log likelihood term of the ELBO as a Keras loss.
-We were able to do this since the log likelihood is a function of the model's final output (the predicted probabilities), so it maps nicely to a Keras loss.
-Unfortunately, the same does not apply for the KL divergence term, which is a function of the model's intermediate layer outputs, the mean ``mu`` and log variance ``log_var``.
+We were able to do this since the log likelihood is a function of the network's final output (the predicted probabilities), so it maps nicely to a Keras loss.
+Unfortunately, the same does not apply for the KL divergence term, which is a function of the network's intermediate layer outputs, the mean ``mu`` and log variance ``log_var``.

 We define an auxiliary `custom Keras layer <https://keras.io/layers/writing-your-own-keras-layers/>`_